-The purpose of risk management is to support the realisation of Atria’s strategy and the achievement of targets, to prevent unfavourable events from occurring and to safeguard business continuity.
+The objective of risk management is to support the realisation of Atria’s strategy and the achievement of targets, to prevent unfavourable events from occurring and to safeguard business continuity.
 Atria’s risk management operations are guided by the Risk Management Policy, approved by the Board of Directors and, where applicable, ISO 31000 and ISO 31010 standards.
 Risk Management Policy specifies risk management goals, principles, responsibilities and powers, together with the principles of risk assessment and reporting.

 Risk management at Atria is systematic and dynamic, and supports the continuous development of the organisation.
 It is based on a uniform model for risk identification, assessment and reporting in all business areas and Group administration, and forms an integral part of the annual planning process.
-In risk assessment, an action plan is drawn up for managing the risks identified.
+In risk assessment, a risk management plan is drawn up for managing the risks identified.

 Organisation and responsibilities of risk management

 The Board of Directors approves the Risk Management Policy and any changes to it, and supervises the implementation of the principles specified in the policy.
 The Group’s CEO is responsible for the appropriate organisation of risk management at Atria, and the CFO sees to the development of the risk management and risk reporting framework.

 The members of the Group’s Management Team are responsible for identifying and assessing strategic risks and for implementing risk management in their respective areas of responsibility.
-The management teams of the business areas are responsible for identifying and assessing risks and for implementing risk management in their business areas.
+The management teams of the business areas are responsible for identifying and assessing risks and for implementing risk management in their respective business areas.
 The directors of the business areas ensure that the management teams fulfil their risk management and risk reporting responsibilities.